 We’re gonna go out on a limb here and guess that, like us, you have experienced at least a handful of DIY beauty treatment disasters.
 Beauty bloggers sure have a way of making all those fruit/oatmeal/salt/oil masks seem like the best thing to happen to our skin since Botox — but the end result is typically a huge mess and a pile of disappointment.
 But don’t give up on homemade skin care just yet, because turns out good old-fashioned honey is the real deal — and you can keep your treatments with it super simple.

-We asked natural beauty expert Kim Wallace, founder of kimberlyloc.com, for her insight into the beauty benefits of honey and how to use it on your skin.
-“Raw honey is incredible for your skin thanks to its antibacterial properties and hefty serving of skin-saving antioxidants,” she tells us.
-“Whether you're looking for an inexpensive DIY solution or a powerful skin treatment, raw honey can help you regain your glow.”
+“Raw honey is incredible for your skin thanks to its antibacterial properties and hefty serving of skin-saving antioxidants,” natural beauty expert Kim Wallace, founder of kimberlyloc.com, told us.
+“Whether you’re looking for an inexpensive DIY solution or a powerful skin treatment, raw honey can help you regain your glow.”

 Wallace shares four of the main skin-saving properties of honey.